 You can spend hours watching the yellow canary-like birds flying in and out of the nests and chirping in the leaves.

 It’s heavenly, in a way that luxury at the edge of the earth is.
-For that is how Ibo Island Lodge makes you feel – like you’re an explorer who has journeyed to the very end of the earth just before it drops off.
+For that is how this Ibo Island accommodation makes you feel – like you’re an explorer who has journeyed to the very end of the earth just before it drops off.

 So you can’t expect a turn-key Four Seasons (or you’ll be disappointed).
 Rattan rugs are weathered by age.
 Fruit bats in the tree by the lunch patio splatter splotches of purple on the chairs – but how lucky were we see to see the bats!
 Our shower eked out trickles of water.
 To plug in our electronics, the housekeeper kindly crawled under our bed to find a fixture.
 Expect dim lighting and almost non-existent WiFi (remember, we said you’re at the edge of the earth).
 But there’s air-conditioning.
 And candles.
 And a sense of experiencing something authentic and singular that very few people get to experience.